MinarAshiqTishan/Algorithms/README.md

  Each Sorting Algorithm has its own module

- The modules are at \Sorts\src directory
+ The modules are at \Algorithms\src_\* directory

- The \Sorts directory is a Pycharm project.
+ The \Algorithms directory is a Pycharm project.
 Importing it in a Pycharm workspace should work.

- Sorts.py is for profiling the algorithms with some hardcoded inputs
+ profiling_\*.py is for profiling the algorithms with some hardcoded inputs